Project gallery

 • Multi-threading system so Pi can simulate running code in parallel

-• Keyboard Orchestra
+• Keyboard orchestra

 • Record/play music using keyboard